sebinsua/monitor-head-stream/README.md

 This module polls streams of objects for their latest item(s).

-It's effectively `tail -f` for [`Stream`s](https://nodejs.org/api/stream.html), and was created in order to help implement small-scale firehoses.
+It's sort of like `tail -f` for [`Stream`s](https://nodejs.org/api/stream.html), but acts upon the head of the stream.

+It was created in order to help implement small-scale firehoses.

 ## Example